chuongtang/TeaApi/README.md

 ### NPM Helmet
-[Security Check list] (https://lo-victoria.com/the-must-have-security-checklist-for-web-apps) Helmet helps you secure your Express apps by setting various HTTP headers.
-It's not a silver bullet, but it can help!
+[Security Check list] (https://lo-victoria.com/the-must-have-security-checklist-for-web-apps)
+>Helmet helps you secure your Express apps by setting various HTTP headers.
+>It's not a silver bullet, but it can help!.

+### NPM compression:
+It can compress HTTP requests to significantly reduce the time required for the client to get and load the page from the server.